cyberajat/Elevate-Labs-Internship-Task/Task- 5/README.md

 - Browser and ping command

 ## 📌 Summary
-This task improved my understanding of packet structure, headers, and how protocols like DNS and HTTP work under the hood.
+Using Wireshark, I captured live network traffic and successfully identified common protocols like DNS, HTTP, and ICMP.
+Display filters helped isolate specific packet types and understand their structure and purpose.